 Sport climbing is typically fast and sweaty.
 As such, the waist belt and leg loops are lined with woven polyester mesh that wicks moisture and dries quickly, while the perforated closed cell foam increases breathability.
 Reinforced tie-in points made of high-modulus polyethylene for increased resistance to rope friction afford peace of mind.
 Your equipment is accommodated by four gear loops, two of which can be moved to the front out of the way of your backpack.
 Available in orange/silver, the harness also includes two slots for Petzl’s CARITOOL tool holder and a rear loop for your tail line.

 Best Gym: Edelrid Jay II Climbing Harness

-A gym climbing harness should be inexpensive yet durable, and according to Amazon reviewers, the Edelrid Jay II Climbing Harness fits the bill perfectly.
+A gym climbing harness should be inexpensive yet durable, and the Edelrid Jay II Climbing Harness fits the bill perfectly.
 It is the most affordable option on this list, allowing you to save your dollars for a high-tech outdoor harness.
 Designed as an all-rounder, it features an abrasion protector for extra durability at the tie-in point; while 3D mesh padding affords optimal support and comfort.
 This is particularly useful for gym climbing when you’re likely to push your limits and fall frequently.

 Easy Glider buckles on the waist belt and leg loops allow for a secure, adjustable fit.
 Use the movable foam waist padding to align the tie-in point and gear loops according to your personal preference.
 Although gear loops aren’t strictly necessary for gym harnesses, this one boasts four fixed gear loops, two attachment options for ice screw clips, and a loop for securing a chalk bag in case you decide to use it outdoors as well.
 Available in extra small, small, medium, and large, you have two color choices: slate/icemint and vinered/lollipop.